timiwon/midi-editor/README.md

 │
 ├── lib
-│   ├── repositories // Working with external data like localstorage, IndexedDB or RESTful Api │   │   ├── index.ts // Ideally we can use export to easy switching between localstorage and IndexedDB.
+│   ├── repositories // Working with external data like localstorage, IndexedDB or RESTful Api │   │   ├── index.ts // Ideally we can use export to easy switching between localstorage, IndexedDB and RESTful Api.
 │   │   ├── base-repository-with-localstorage.ts
 │   │   └── ...
 │   ├── services // Working with business logic